elementdavv/chaka/README.md

 - <img src="https://raw.githubusercontent.com/elementdavv/chaka/master/resources/text_left.png"> RtL Text

-  In top-to-bottom, right-to-left script (TB-RL or vertical), writing starts from the top of the page and continues to the bottom, proceeding from right to left for new lines, pages numbered from right to left.
+  In top-to-bottom, right-to-left script (TB-RL or vertical), writing starts from the top of the page and continues to the bottom, proceeding from right to left for new lines, pages numbered from right to left (from Wikipedia).
 The **RtL Text** mode can be applied to some traditional Chinese, Japanese and Korean books.

 - <img src="https://raw.githubusercontent.com/elementdavv/chaka/master/resources/single_column.png"> Single Column